infracloudio/insightful/README.md

-# insightful
+# Insightful

 The AI assistant for tech communities.

 ## Features

-- [x] **Conversation Analysis**: insightful can analyze the conversation in a tech community and provide insights on the topics being discussed.
+- [✔️] **Conversation Analysis**: insightful can analyze and provide insights on the topics being discussed in a tech community.

-- [x] **Community Health Analysis**: insightful can analyze the health of a tech community and provide insights on the community's engagement, sentiment, and more.
+- [✔️] **Community Health Analysis**: insightful can analyze the engagement, sentiment, and more of a tech community.

-- [x] **Search Stack Overflow**: insightful can search Stack Overflow for relevant questions and answers from the community discussions.
+- [✔️] **Search Stack Overflow**: insightful can search Stack Overflow for relevant questions and answers.

-- [x] **Browse The Web**: insightful can browse the web for relevant information on the topics being discussed in the community.
+- [✔️] **Browse The Web**: insightful can browse the web for relevant information on community topics.

 ## Prerequisites